microbit-foundation/dev-docs/hardware/schematic.md

 This interface has a range of digital, analog, touch, PWM, and serial communications interfaces.

-10Mohm weak pull-up resistors are fitted on P0 P1 and P2 for use in touch sensing mode, where they provide a weak pull-up to the supply providing a default high input and the user touching the GND pad pulls the pin down towards 0V, providing a low input.
+10Mohm weak pull-up resistors are fitted on P0 P1 P2 and logo<span class="v2">V2</span> for use in touch sensing mode, where they provide a weak pull-up to the supply providing a default high input and the user touching the GND pad pulls the pin down towards 0V, providing a low input.
 When in non touch modes, these pads have stronger internal pull-downs enabled in the software, so that the default input state when not connected is 'low'.

 Guard pins are provided both sides of the 3V and GND pads, so that shorting by crocodile clips does not degrade the features of the device by causing spurious inputs.